aldercode/100-days-of-code/log.md

 May have posted a bit early...
 Been a busy day!
 In addition to the above I installed and got the hang of GitHub Desktop, read up on Docker, general Linux stuff, the command line, and even tried out @codewars and @hackerrank (these are great!).

 ### Day 7: 20 January
+Lots of @SoloLearn.
+Lots and lots!
+HTML, CSS and SQL.

 ### Day 8: 21 January